lennard291/lennardscookbook/README.md

   - \rsteps{ ... } to define the steps to follow (preparation).
 For every step, define "\step TEXT" in \rsteps.
   - Except \rtitle and \rsteps, all other definitions are optional

-The file recipe_example.tex gives an examle and shows how to use and place the commands.
+The files cookbook.tex and recipe_example.tex show how to integrate the packet and how to place and use the commands.

 ## Demonstration